MFA in Writing Resources

 Financial aid is available in the form of student loans.
 These funds must be applied for within the deadlines outlined on the application form.
 We invite interested applicants to call and discuss these matters in detail.

-Application deadlines: Currently September 1 for winter term, beginning with the January residency, and March 1 for the summer term, beginning with the June residency.
+Currently September 1 for the next Winter term, beginning with the January residency; and March 1 for the next Summer term, beginning with the June residency.

-Students who accept enrollment must make the matriculation deposit by the specified deadline to be considered fully enrolled.
+Students who accept enrollment must make the matriculation deposit (described below) by the specified deadline to be considered fully enrolled.

 Fees and Billing

-A required, non-refundable matriculation deposit of $500 is due upon acceptance into the Seminars.
+A required, nonrefundable matriculation deposit of $500 is due upon acceptance into the Seminars.
 This deposit is nonrefundable and holds the student’s placement in the Seminars.
-The full amount of the deposit will be applied to the student’s first-term’s tuition.
+The full amount of the deposit will be applied to the student’s first-term tuition.

-The Seminars fee for the first four terms (five for the dual-degree option) includes tuition, room and board, and is billed prior to the beginning of each term.
-In addition, students are billed for their “graduate residency fee” prior to the fifth (or 6th in the case of dual-genre students) and final residency.
-All fees, including the final residency fee, are due and payable as stated on the bill, by May 15 for the summer term and December 1 for the winter term.
+The Seminars fee for the first four terms (five for the dual-genre option) includes tuition, room and board, and is billed prior to the beginning of each term.
+In addition, students are billed for their “graduate residency fee” prior to the fifth (or sixth, in the case of dual-genre students) and final residency.
+All fees, including the final residency fee, are due and payable as stated on the bills for each term.
 Payments not received by the Business Office by the due date will be assessed late payment penalties.

 Students who have not paid in full all amounts due and payable to the College, or whose loans are not guaranteed before the first day of classes of the upcoming term and who have not requested and received written authorization from the Business Office, will not be allowed to enroll in the residency, attend workshops, or to occupy or use campus facilities.
 Such action will not constitute release of the student or the other responsible party from his or her financial obligation to the College.